mebusy/RL_sutton2019/README.md

     - Monte Carlo methods
         - don’t require a model and are conceptually simple
         - but are not well suited for step-by-step incremental computation.
+        - *MC can also be applied to non-Markov problem*
     - temporal-difference learning
         - require no model and are fully incremental
         - but are more complex to analyze.